 Manually create Multi-column Lists with tables

-Regardless of which solution the you choose to use, please leave the table just as it is, since it will create a page for it anyway, which have to be done regardless and it is easy to delete the content afterwards if the you choose to start over.
+Regardless of which solution you choose to use, please leave the table just as it is, since it will create a page for it anyway, which has to be done regardless and it is easy to delete the content afterwards if you choose to start over.

 This list is an example of what type of list that would benefit from making into a table before importing.

 The table above should most likely become a six column table.
-Since it can be tricky to convert these type of lists into tables, it would be beneficial if the editor is quite Word-savvy.
+Since it can be tricky to convert this type of lists into tables, it would be beneficial if the editor was quite Word-savvy.